 Ho'oulu ka 'Ulu--Revitalizing Breadfruit

-Ho'oulu ka 'Ulu is a project to revitalize 'ulu (breadfruit) as an attractive, delicious, nutritious, abundant, affordable, and culturally appropriate food which addresses Hawai'i's food security issues.
+Ho'oulu ka 'Ulu—Revitalizing Breadfruit was established in 2010 to revitalize breadfruit as an attractive, delicious, nutritious, abundant, affordable, and culturally appropriate food.

 Anything you can do with potato, you can do with breadfruit...better.